-- Make good cleaning and hygiene a habit and value in your school.
+- Make good cleaning and hygiene a habit and value in your building.
 Make hygiene habits... - 1. easy, convenient and hard to avoid - 2. normal and socially desirable - 3. fun, surprising and timely - Train staff on health and hygiene.
-Have staff then teach students.
 And ensure your cleaning systems and training are simple and considers those cleaners on staff where... - 1. english is their second language - 2. low literacy (struggles to read) - 3. vision impairment (or needs glasses) - colour blindness (inability to use colour coding) - Ensure good handwashing procedures are followed especially after toilet visits, before eating and after coughing, sneezing or blowing your nose.
-When soap and water are not available use a hand sanitiser. - Ensure your essential supplies (eg. hand soap, toilet paper, disinfectant wipes) are stocked up and never at risk of running out. - Appoint a person as the hygiene leader in your school who is trained in and responsible for implementing improvement and adhering to operational procedures. - Communicate with staff, students and community members about your committment to hygiene and best practices.
+When soap and water are not available use a hand sanitiser. - Ensure your essential supplies (eg. hand soap, toilet paper, disinfectant wipes) are stocked up and never at risk of running out. - Appoint a person as the hygiene leader in your building who is trained in and responsible for implementing improvement and adhering to operational procedures. - Communicate with staff and the building's community about your commitment to hygiene and best practices.